Bivariate vine copula based regression, bivariate level and quantile curves: Introduction

 Despite the great attention univariate quantiles have received, the extension to multivariate response quantiles is not trivial nor well-defined.
 Several theoretical notions of multivariate quantiles have been introduced, but there is no consensus which one is the corresponding generalization of the univariate quantiles.
 These include geometric quantiles based on halfspace depth contours with different concepts of statistical depth (e.g. see \cite{tukey1975mathematics}, \cite{chaudhuri1996geometric}, \cite{hallin2010multivariate}, \cite{chernozhukov2017monge}), vector quantiles (see \cite{carlier2016vector} and \cite{carlier2017vec}), spatial quantiles (see \cite{abdous1992note}).
-Our goal is to define bivariate quantiles in terms of copulas and to introduce a vine based regression method able to handle bivariate responses.
+Our goal is to define bivariate quantiles in terms of copula distribution and to introduce a vine based regression method able to handle bivariate responses.
+Copula based models are known to be excelling at modeling tail events and asymmetric dependencies.
+Bivariate quantiles arising from copula based models are advantageous in assessing the joint risk of failure or occurrence of two events.
+One example of specific bivariate quantiles being applied is the analysis of floods by \cite{chebana2011multivariate}.
+The risk of flood is studied through a joint analysis of flood peaks and flood volumes, using level sets of bivariate copulas. \cite{requena2013bivariate} present a similar analysis of the risk of flood, focusing on hydrologic dam designs.
+Additionally, the authors use the same approach for a joint analysis of reservoir volume and spillway crest length as indicators for the risk of dam overtopping.
+A multivariate risk of failure analysis based on copulas is presented in \cite{salvadori2015practical} for structural failure assessment in engineering.
+An application in financial mathematics can be found in \cite{di2014estimation}.
+The authors propose estimation of a tail event risk measure based on multivariate level sets of copulas.
+However, all these approaches model the two responses with a copula, but do not consider any explanatory variables or predictors.
+It would be even more beneficial to jointly model two response variables, taking into account the influence of a set of possible predictors.
+Thus, to fill in this gap, we focus on bivariate conditional quantiles and their estimation using a very flexible vine copula model.

 The first heuristic for a vine based quantile regression with multiple responses is given in \cite{zhu2021simplified}, but the question of multivariate response quantiles is not tackled.
 The suggested heuristic for the bivariate response case is limited to modelling only, but not predicting the bivariate quantiles.
 Further, this approach has an asymmetric treatment of the response variables.
 This might lead to different performance of the regression methods when the order of the response variables is exchanged.
 Thus, there is still a need for: $(1.)$ a valid definition of (unconditional and conditional) multivariate quantiles linked to the usage of copulas; $(2.)$ a vine based quantile regression method with a symmetric treatment of the responses; $(3.)$ a numerical method for obtaining the multivariate (unconditional and conditional) quantiles from the estimated vine based model and evaluating predictions from it.